paineliu/sclm/README.en.md

 Datasets used include:

 1. Community Q&A JSON version webtext2019zh - large-scale high-quality dataset, see: [nlp_Chinese_corpus](https://github.com/brightmart/nlp_chinese_corpus).
-2. baike_qa2019 encyclopedia questions and answers, see: [baike_qa2019] (https://aistudio.baidu.com/datasetdetail/107726).
+2. baike_qa2019 encyclopedia questions and answers, see: [baike_qa2019](https://aistudio.baidu.com/datasetdetail/107726).
 3. For the Q&A dataset in the field of Chinese medicine, see: [Chinese-medical-dialogue-data](https://github.com/Toyhom/Chinese-medical-dialogue-data).
-4. For Zhihu Q&A data, see: [Zhihu-KOL] (https://huggingface.co/datasets/wangrui6/Zhihu-KOL).
+4. For Zhihu Q&A data, see: [Zhihu-KOL](https://huggingface.co/datasets/wangrui6/Zhihu-KOL).
-5. Belle open source instruction training data, introduction: [BELLE] (https://github.com/LianjiaTech/BELLE), download: [BelleGroup] (https://huggingface.co/BelleGroup), select "Belle_open_source_1M", "train_2M_CN" part of the answers are shorter, Data that does not contain complex table structures or translation tasks.
+5. Belle open source instruction training data, introduction: [BELLE](https://github.com/LianjiaTech/BELLE), download: [BelleGroup](https://huggingface.co/BelleGroup), select "Belle_open_source_1M", "train_2M_CN" part of the answers are shorter, Data that does not contain complex table structures or translation tasks.
 6. Wikipedia entry data, piecing together the entries as prompts, the first 'N' words of the encyclopedia are answers, using the encyclopedia data of '202310'.
 Wiki download: [zhwiki](https://dumps.wikimedia.org/zhwiki/), convert the downloaded bz2 file to wiki.txt reference: [WikiExtractor](https://github.com/apertium/WikiExtractor).

 Data examples: